 Sharing almost the same LRV’s, these two colors have a tinge of warmth that makes them look so similar.
 However, the latter seems to be a pastel that is more subtle and soothing for rooms.

-Order a stick-on sample of Pediment here to help you compare these colors in your own living spaces.
+Order peel and stick samples of these color here to help you compare these colors in your own living spaces.